 some warm water.

-difficult (can't figure out its dye release), though
+henna difficult (can't figure out its dye release),

-it is a popular "brand" and the folks at
+though it's certainly popular and the folks at

 that in order to get very good quality henna, you